 Active Duty Officers who are not assigned to an acquisition position may request certification via email to PERS-447.
 Using the DAU iCatalog Core Certification and Development Guides, request must include documentation of experience, training and education required to meet certification requested, e.g. Fitness Reports (FITRPS), Sailor/Marine American Council on Education Registry Transcripts (SMART), etc.

 I'm a Navy Selected Reserve officer.
 Can I apply for career field certification?

-SELRES community managers must coordinate Reserve officer certification and waiver requests with the Office of the Director, Acquisition Career Management (DACM) for approval.
+SELRES community managers must coordinate Reserve officer certification and waiver requests with PERS-9 and the Office of the Director, Acquisition Career Management (DACM) for approval.
 SELRES AWF members may be certified at the career field level required by their position (only Level I or II) and are not authorized for subsidiary certifications.